 For the first quarter of 2022, the average realized price for oil was

 Production costs, including taxes, averaged

-The Company expects its 2021 drilling, completions and facilities capital budget to range between
+The Company expects its 2022 total capital budget3 to range between

 Environmental, Social & Governance (ESG)

 Pioneer views sustainability as a multidisciplinary focus that balances economic growth, environmental stewardship and social responsibility.
 The Company emphasizes developing natural resources in a manner that protects surrounding communities and preserves the environment.

 For more details, see Pioneer’s 2021 Sustainability Report and 2021 Climate Risk Report at pxd.com/sustainability.

 A replay of the webcast will be archived on Pioneer’s website.
 This replay will be available through

 Pioneer is a large independent oil and gas exploration and production company, headquartered in